Holding-Sara/coding_test-ds/Readme.md

 This repository was created to host the helper files for the Data Scientist role challenge.

+The instructions below imply some degree of knowledge of an extensive set of skills related to professional Data Science \
+work.
+Unless you are applying for a senior position, it is OK if you are not familiar with some of those skills (E.g. using\
+git or integrating models with Python production code) - just focus on deliverying the pieces you know, within a reasonable\
+time, like you would normally do at work.
+It is also OK to ask for clarifications or prioritization guidance.

 ## The problem - Consultation finishing time estimation at a clinic

 On this task you will have to create a model to predict the time a patient will leave a clinic, after having a \